oscailte-mc/discipline/spec/proposal.md

 - **Punishments**

 This is the bread-and-butter core of this plugin, it aims to be a more or less replacement for equivalent plugins in the space, both those which are proprietary and open source.
-Punishments should be transparent and auditable to the fullest extent possible, and individual actions will be ble to be rolled back, should the need arise.
+Punishments should be transparent and auditable to the fullest extent possible, and individual actions will be able to be rolled back, should the need arise.

 - **Moderation Management**

-Through the extension of the discipline web interface, the plugin aims to provide as a knowledgebase on your players, and allow for the easy tracking of appeals, complaints and reports as well as the concatenation of multiple sources of information, including PLAN, various anti-cheats with the ability to export such information for viewing on dashboard applications such as Grafana.
+Through the extension of the discipline web interface, the plugin aims to provide a knowledgebase on your players and allow for the easy tracking of appeals, complaints, and reports as well as the concatenation of multiple sources of information, including PLAN, various anti-cheats with the ability to export such information for viewing on dashboard applications such as Grafana.

 - **Concerns of Overreach / 'Bloat'**